Non-Brownian diffusion and chaotic rheology of autophoretic disks: Results

-A widely used reduced-order framework for self-propelled micro-scale objects is the Active Brownian Particle (ABP)~\cite{Bechinger2016,Marchetti2016,Zeitz2017}, wherein a particle is assumed to move with a constant speed, while its instantaneous orientation is selected from a Gaussian white noise distribution. ~\citet{Peruani2007} (hereafter PM) prescribe a model for a self-propelling particle in two dimensions which allows for fluctuations in both the magnitude and direction of velocity.
+A widely used reduced-order framework for self-propelled micro-scale objects is the ABP~\cite{Bechinger2016,Marchetti2016,Zeitz2017}, wherein a particle is assumed to move with a constant speed, while its instantaneous orientation is selected from a Gaussian white noise distribution. ~\citet{Peruani2007} (hereafter PM) prescribe a model for a self-propelling particle in two dimensions which allows for fluctuations in both the magnitude and direction of velocity.
 By assuming that the instantaneous velocity magnitude may be selected stochastically from a Poisson distribution, and the orientational distribution function obeys a diffusion equation, they analytically derive an expression for MSD and $C_v$ of such a particle.
 Both the ABP and PM models predict an MSD that transitions to long-time diffusion following an early-time ballistic behavior.
 However, while the ABP predicts that a single-exponential may be used to describe the variation in $C_v$, the PM model posits that the velocity autocorrelation is a sum of two exponentials.
-In fig.~\ref{fig:pe20_quie}~(c), we show agreement with this bi-exponential form and the computed velocity autocorrelation of an autophoretic disk.
-Therefore, we conclude that the velocity time-series of an autophoretic disk may be well-approximated by a reduced-order model that allows for the instantaneous velocity and orientation to be chosen independently.
+In fig.~\ref{fig:pe20_quie}~(c), we show agreement with this bi-exponential form~\cite{Peng2021} and the computed velocity autocorrelation of an autophoretic disk. {It is therefore evident that the velocity time-series of an autophoretic disk undergoing chaotic dynamics is better described by the PM model that allows for the instantaneous velocity and orientation to be chosen independently, rather than the ABP model.}

-For a passive Brownian sphere in shear flow, the mean square displacement in the flow direction ($\beta_{xx}$) scales as $\tau^3$ at long times, an example of Taylor dispersion, whereas that in the direction of the gradient ($\beta_{yy}$) scales linearly with the lag time~\cite{Sandoval2014}.
+For a passive Brownian sphere in shear flow, the mean square displacement in the flow direction ($\beta_{xx}$) scales as $\tau^3$ at long times, whereas that in the direction of the {shear} gradient ($\beta_{yy}$) scales linearly with the lag time~\cite{Sandoval2014,Foister1980,Rhines1983}.
 The cross-correlation, $\beta_{xy}$, scales as $\tau^2$.
 The effect of a shear-flow field on the dynamics of an autophoretic disk is illustrated in fig.~\ref{fig:anltc_w_shear}.
 The position of the autophoretic disk is evaluated as,

 while the expression for the mean square displacement tensor remains unchanged.
 In fig.~\ref{fig:anltc_w_shear}~(b), the components of $\boldsymbol{\beta}(\tau)$ for an autophoretic disk placed in a shear-flow field of $\epsilon=0.01$ are plotted as a function of the lag time, and it is observed that they all scale as $\tau^2$, in marked contrast to the scaling observed for a passive disk.
 The autocorrelation of the phoretic velocity is not significantly altered in comparison to the quiescent case (fig.~\ref{fig:anltc_w_shear}~(c)).
 The autocorrelation of the stresslet components (fig.~\ref{fig:anltc_w_shear}~(d)) do not vanish in the long-time limit due to the presence of an ambient shear flow.
 Furthermore, the $xy$ and $yy$ components of the stress tensor may be clearly differentiated from their autocorrelation signals, unlike that in the quiescent case, since the imposed flow has a fixed direction, along the $x$-axis.